ananaphasia/SmartWatching/README.md

 ## SmartWatching
 AI Alexa Skill which automatically controls lights.
 Created at uncommonhacks 2019.
+Link to Skill code in SmartWatcher folder.

 ## Inspiration